 "Agave syrup requires processing before you can consume," registered dietitian Ella Davar, R.D., CDN, tells mbg.
 To make it, fluid is extracted from the blue agave plant, filtered, heated, and reduced to a syrup consistency, she explains.

 "The amount of sugar is indicative of the glycemic index (GI)," Davar explains.
 GI measures how much a carbohydrate-rich food will raise blood sugar levels.
 This is especially important for people with diabetes, she says, since foods with a high GI can trigger a spike in blood sugar.

 Compared to honey, agave syrup has a lower GI, but that doesn't necessarily mean it's healthier.

 "The bigger picture allows us to take into account the fact that agave syrup is a highly processed food, whereas honey is raw and naturally occurring in nature," Davar says.

 Honey is naturally made in nature by bees and harvested from the honeycomb.
 It is best consumed raw, unless a person is immunocompromised, Davar says, in which case, they should not consume raw products and can get pasteurized honey instead.

 "Honey has been used for centuries to treat a variety of ailments ranging from the common cold to burns," registered dietitian Titilayo Ayanwola, MPH, R.D., L.D., tells mbg.
-Its antioxidant properties can support a healthy immune system, and different varieties of honey have proven antibacterial properties.
+Its antioxidant properties can support a healthy immune system, and different varieties of honey have proven antibacterial properties3.